pinout-xyz/Pinout.xyz/src/de/translate/rainbow-hat.md

     name: Matrix Driver
     device: HT16K33
 -->
-#AndroidThings: Rainbow HAT
+#Rainbow HAT for Android Things™

-Rainbow HAT has a buffet of sensors, inputs and displays to explore Android Things.
+Rainbow HAT has a buffet of sensors, inputs and displays to explore Android Things™.
 Use it as a weather station, a clock, a timer or stopwatch, a mood light, or endless other things.

 * Seven APA102 multicolour LEDs
 * Four 14-segment alphanumeric displays (green LEDs)